ivanhykwong/Habitat-Type-Quality-HK/README.md

 ## GIS mapping results:

-All raster layers (GeoTiff format) have a pixel size of 30 m covering the 1117-km2 terrestrial area in Hong Kong in this study.
+All raster layers (GeoTiff format) have a pixel size of 30 m covering the 1117-km2 terrestrial area in Hong Kong in this study (Hong Kong 1980 Grid coordinate system).
 The time period of 1973–2022 was divided into 10 five-year periods in the mapping process.

 *   **HabitatMapHK_6class_yyyy-yyyy.tif**: Raster data showing the 6 habitat classes mapped in this study.
 Pixel values range from 1 to 6 representing woodland, shrubland, grassland, barren land, built-up area, and water respectively.